Art-Sells/Arells/Build-Notes.md

 - *remove the flag that stops the 1 minute and on page mount delete flags for sessions in all pages ...*

 ### Metatags/ Description (all pages.tsx (vavity inluded) (dont forget my investments page) & components)
-- Add unique favicons (and add to online tests)
-- Alter: Descriptions & BannerImages (make images for promotions top asset icon, with bordered section like the asset page below it wrapping: If investments never lost value (bold)), add same color scheme on top behind logos.
+- Alter: Descriptions & BannerImages (make images for promotions with bordered section like the asset page below it wrapping: If investments never lost value (bold)), add same color scheme on top behind logos.
 - - If investments never lost value (Bitcoin/Ethereum - If investments never lost value)
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing